MolleWare/molleware.github.io/_projects/json_editor.md

 **Creative Fix**: Rather than spend additional time debugging the layout engine, I pragmatically adjusted the keyboard row definitions to counter-shift in the opposite direction, achieving the correct visual alignment.

 - **Challenge**: Embedding vs. Standalone Architecture.\
-**Solution**: Evaluated embedding the editor within the main application but determined the cost was too high—managing automatic configuration saves alongside the editor's modifications would create complexity and risk.
+**Solution**: Evaluated embedding the editor within the main application but determined the cost was too high.
+Managing automatic configuration saves alongside the editor's modifications would create complexity and risk.
 The standalone approach was cleaner and more maintainable.

 ## Results:
 - Successfully automated the machine configuration process, eliminating the need for on-site developer assistance